aliarsalankazmi/DSBlog/download.md

 title: Posts
 permalink: /posts/

-tagline: "Collection of blog posts"
+tagline: "A Collection of Individual Posts"
 ---